 That statement sort of sells the keyboard short.
 After all, there are many mechanical keyboards that already offer an option of switch types, whether it's to match a play style or noise preference, so that's not really a distinguishing characteristic.

 What is unique about the Pro X, however, is being able to swap out the key switches on a whim.
 Not that I can envision this as something gamers would do often—I imagine it would get tedious removing the keycaps and then swapping out the switches on a regular basis.
 Still, it's nice to the have the option.

 It's also potentially cheaper than buying a brand new keyboard if you want a change in click action.
 Logitech is offering three different switch kits—GX Blue (clicky), GX Red (linear), and GX Brown (tactile)—for $49.99 a pop.

 Logitech told our friends at TomsHardware that these are not made by Cherry, but that Cherry MX switches are compatible.
 The Pro X also supports standard third-party keycaps.

 Key switches aside, this is a tenkeyless (TKL) plank—it lacks a dedicated number pad, which it trades for a compact footprint.
 There are no dedicated gaming keys, though Logitech says users can bind macros to the F1 through F12 keys.
 RGB lighting is part of the package too.

-The Pro X is available to preorder for $149.99.
-Buyers can also preorder any of the switch kits.
+The Pro X is available to preorder for $149.99 (opens in new tab).
+Buyers can also preorder any of the switch kits (opens in new tab).
 The keyboard itself is a bit on the pricey side, though Logitech will offer a non-X Pro model that lacks swappable key switches, for $129.99.
-All of these will release to retail later this month.